Why do we suffer? Why are we here? Why did we choose this experience? Ever wonder about these questions?

 I certainly have.
 In fact, for many years I felt tortured by them.
 In WellBeing Alignment Sessions I frequently hear them from clients also.

-These are the questions we all come to eventually, especially when our attention turns toward awakening from this dream.
+We all come to these questions eventually, especially when our attention turns toward awakening from this dream.

 If / when the "why are we here" question comes up for you, this will help: